markwylde/docker-gateway/README.md

 <CLIENT_IP_OR_CIDR> -> <RULE>
 ```

-This is particularly useful when running behind Docker Swarm or other reverse proxies that provide the client's real IP via the `X-Forwarded-For` header.

 For example:
 - `127.0.0.1 -> http://example.com/(.*) -> http://backend:8080/$1` - Only accepts requests from client IP 127.0.0.1
 - `100.0.0.0/8 -> https://admin.example.com/(.*) -> http://admin:8080/$1` - Only accepts requests from Tailscale network (100.0.0.0/8)